-Are you getting the OneDrive is full notification even if there is still lots of free space?
+Are you receiving a notification that your OneDrive is full, even though there seems to be plenty of free space?
 If you are, then you have come to the right place.
 But before we discuss everything about this issue, what is OneDrive in the first place?

 What Is OneDrive?

 Microsoft OneDrive is a file hosting service by Microsoft.
-It’s like a hard drive in the cloud, only with a few added benefits thrown in it.
+It functions similarly to a hard drive in the cloud, but with some additional benefits.
 It was launched in August 2007, allowing users to save files and information in the cloud and syncing them across devices.